vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

-To send a request, the caller process writes the request message into the MBO using `zx_mbo_write()` and then sends the MBO on a channel using `zx_channel_write_mbo()`.
+To send a request, the caller process writes the request message into the MBO using `zx_mbo_write()` and then sends the MBO on a channel using `zx_channel_send()`.
 This enqueues the MBO onto the channel's associated MsgQueue and switches the MBO's state to `enqueued_as_request`.
 In that state, MBO's handle can no longer be used to read or write the MBO, so the caller cannot modify the message after it has been sent.